porterehunley/RACplusplus/README.md

  Even if the connectivity is limited, the results are almost always the same or a *tad* off.
 However, there are some outlier cases when the results can differ wildly with limited connectivity, so it's a good idea to check the results visually with subsample of data.

 ## Development status
-We're aiming to recreate as many features from traditional agglomerative clustering as is feasible for the RAC aglorithm.
+We're aiming to recreate as many features from traditional agglomerative clustering as is feasible for the RAC algorithm.

 |         Feature Name     |  Status |